brightspot/react-examples/hello-world/README.md

 # Hello World

-This example highlights how simple it is to use JS Classes and the [Brightspot GraphQL API](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/latest/graphql-api) for generating a GraphQL Content Delivery API endpoint (CDA).
+This example highlights how simple it is to use JS Classes and the [Brightspot GraphQL API](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/latest/graphql-api) for generating a GraphQL Content Delivery API endpoint (CDA) to then connect to a front-end application.

 ## Running the example application